finspec/finspec-spec/documentation/schema_def_3.0.md

 ($2_OrderQty > 100)
 ```

-In simple terms, it's a conditional expression used in if statements which evaluates to true or false.
+In simple terms, it's a conditional expression used in if statements which evaluate to true or false.

-For tag values based APIs, value of the tag is expressed as: `$<wireId>` e.g. $40
+For tag values based APIs, the value of the tag is expressed as: `$<wireId>` e.g. $40

-For others e.g. native APIs, value of field is expressed as: `$<position>_<name>` e.g. $2_Price
+For others e.g. native APIs, the value of a field is expressed as: `$<position>_<name>` e.g. $2_Price

 Tokens that can be used in condition expression are: